Incorporating Question Answering-Based Signals into Abstractive Summarization via Salient Span Selection: Related Work

 \paragraph{Controllable Summarization} Work on controllable summarization has focused on aspects such as the length of the summary \citep{FanGrAu18} and the content in an interactive setting \citep{SRAABD17} or via prompting \citep{HKMRX20}.
 Incorporating our QA-based signal via prompting may be difficult given the number of questions which would need to be concatenated onto the input.

-Other approaches control content via planning as in entity templates \citep{NZMSNM21} or marking records in a data-to-text approach \citep{PuduppullyDoLa19}.
+Other approaches control content via planning as in entity templates \citep{NZMSNM21}, marking records in a data-to-text approach \citep{PuduppullyDoLa19}, or using aspect controllers \citep{AmplayoAnLa21}.
 The marked salient spans in our work could be viewed as a content plan as well.

 \paragraph{Data Augmentation} Previous work has proposed methods for removing sentences or full summaries from the training data in order to discourage the summarization model from learning to generate unfaithful information \citep{MatsumaruTaOk20,NNWSZZMX21,NZMSNM21}.
 In addition to removing sentences, we generate new training instances in order to learn to exclude content which is not marked as salient in the input, resulting in more controllable models.